Dr Kylie James

 Kylie is a postdoctoral researcher specialising in single-cell transcriptomics to follow immune cell responses of the human colon.

 Kylie’s research passion lies in understanding how a body’s immune cells behave in a healthy state and how they combat or contribute to disease.
 In her doctorate at the University of Queensland, Australia, she investigated mechanisms shaping the response of these cells to malaria, a major burden on world health.
 In her current position, Kylie applies cutting-edge single-cell RNA sequencing technology to studying the immune environment of the human gut and importantly how it changes in relation to the neighbouring bacteria.
 This will serve as a reference for future studies into diseases characterised by breakdown in the relationship between these cellular communities.
-Kylie’s work also contributes to a large international collaboration – the – that aims to create the first comprehensive map of all cells in the human body.
+Kylie’s work also contributes to a large international collaboration – the Human Cell Atlas – that aims to create the first comprehensive map of all cells in the human body.